anuragm2004/PICT_LMS/README.md

 # 📚 PICT_LMS - Library Management System

-A modern, efficient, and user-friendly **Library Management System** built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js) to simplify and automate library operations for both administrators and students.
+A modern, efficient, and user-friendly **Library Management System** built using the **PERN Stack** (PostegreSQL, Express.js, React.js, Node.js) to simplify and automate library operations for both administrators and students.

 ---